Flowing Wells Irrigation District

 Contact Us

 We want our valued customers to be informed about their water quality.
-If you would like to learn more about public participation or to attend any of our regularly scheduled meetings, please contact Richard M. Rubal at (520) 887-4192 or email rrubal@fwid.org for additional opportunity and meeting dates and times.
+If you would like to learn more about public participation or to attend any of our regularly scheduled meetings, please contact us for additional information.

 Drinking Water Sources